-A phone call should be made to the appropriate child protective agency and then to the Archdiocese of San Francisco Victim Assistance Coordinator, (415) 614-5506.
+A phone call must be made to the appropriate child protective agency and then to the Archdiocese of San Francisco Victim Assistance Coordinator, (415) 614-5506.

-Anyone who has reason to believe or suspects that a child has been, or is being, abused should report their suspicions to civil authorities and to the Victim Assistance Coordinator.
+Anyone who has reason to believe or suspects that a child has been, or is being, abused must report their suspicions to civil authorities and to the Victim Assistance Coordinator.
 Investigation should be left to duly appointed professionals.
 (State law requires persons in certain positions called "mandated reporters" to make such reports.
 Others, called "ethical reporters" should do so).

-Cases of alleged abuse in which the abuser and the victim are members of the same household are to be reported to Child Protective Services (CPS), while cases in which the alleged victim and the accused do not share a household should be reported to law enforcement authorities (Sheriff's Department or City Police):
+Cases of alleged abuse in which the abuser and the victim are members of the same household are to be reported to Child Protective Services (CPS), while cases in which the alleged victim and the accused do not share a household should be reported to law enforcement authorities (Sheriff's Department or City Police).
+Please note that these phone numbers are subject to change: